 Furthermore, the English Language Office cultivates professional relations with education officials, academic institutions, government agencies, and NGOs involved with policy development, English language programs, and teacher training.

-Over 80 titles of English language materials for teachers and learners are available in multiple formats: print, video, audio, and online.
-New materials include the innovative Shaping the Way We Teach English, a 14-part teacher-training video on teacher-training methodologies.
+Over 80 titles of English language materials for teachers and learners are available in multiple formats: print, video and audio at the American English Website, which also includes access to current and archived issues of the English Teaching Forum, a quarterly journal for English Teachers.

 Disclaimer: Links or references to web sites outside the U.S. Federal Government or the use of trade, firm, or corporation names within the U.S. State Department web sites are for the convenience of the user.
 Such use does not constitute an official endorsement or approval by the U.S. State Department of any private sector web sites, product, or service.
 The United States Government can provide no guarantees and accepts no responsibility thereof for any action taken on the visitor’s part based on the information provided.